-- As pointed out earlier on in the article without having the correct received goods, the amount of each good you have used will not be accurate, and your overall cost of goods will not be correct.
+- As pointed out earlier on in the article, without having the correct received goods, the amount of each good you have used will not be accurate, and your overall cost of goods will not be correct.
 The Loaded stocktake report has a received column which shows how much of each item has been received, you can click on each received item to view the purchase order and check the received goods amount is correct.
-You can update this and save if neccesary
+You can update this and save if necessary

 - Calculated usage

 - POS Links - POS Links is how your calculated usage is created, if these aren't setup correctly your calculated usage and therefore your variance won't be correct.
 You can click on the calculated usage link for each item and it will show you each POS link and the amount that is decrementing each time a product is being sold on the POS.

 - Recipes - If the recipes you have created do not accurately reflect the portion sizes of the recipes you are producing and plating then they will need to be updated.

 Create a list of the items that have major Variances